BirdeeHub/birdeevim/README.md

 ## To Do:
 It has dap and dap-ui but no debuggers for languages and no auto formatters.

 If you add a debugger to it please let me know.

 I didnt really have time to understand configuring dap yet before I heard about nix.
 I was only using neovim for about 3 months before making this flake, and hadn't tried to do that yet.
+You just put the debugger in lspAndDeps and then configure in lua, but I don't know how to do the lua part?

 It might remain incomplete for a little while as I work on getting the rest of my stuff working on nixOS like nvidia and whatnot so I can swap.